This week is mental health awareness week. This year UK’s charity The Mental Health Foundation are focusing on stress. Research...Read article

-Not only will the normal 6 week summer break have lasted for an unprecedented 23 weeks, but students will also be returning to somewhat alien classrooms – new layouts, altered breaktimes and smaller class sizes, among other changes.
-Leaving few elements of normalcy for children to return to, making their transition back to school that bit more difficult.
+Not only will the normal 6-week summer break have lasted for an unprecedented 23 weeks, but students will also be returning to somewhat alien classrooms – new layouts, altered breaktimes and smaller class sizes, among other changes.
+Leaving a few elements of normalcy for children to return to, making their transition back to school that bit more difficult.

 How can we help ease the transition between home and school?